w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

-**Presentational**: present students the description of each role's responsibility when it comes to accessibility implementation.
-Emphasize that this description is changing as the role description and responsibilities is also changing in the real work environment and thus it needs to be taken as a guide for adoption rather than as a static rule.
+**Presentational**: introduce students to the description of each role's responsibility when it comes to accessibility implementation.
+Emphasize that these descriptions may change as the role description and responsibilities is also changing in the real work environment.

 ##### Suggested activities